vinejs/vinejs.dev/content/docs/types/array.md

+---
+summary: The Array data type is used to validate an array and its elements
+---

 # Array type

 Ensure the value of a field is a valid JavaScript array.
 You must define the type of properties the array should contain.